The Underpass: Immersive Multimedia Work-in-Progress Explores Use of Video Game Technology to Train and Rehabilitate Soldiers

 ABOUT JARED MEZZOCCHI

 Jared Mezzocchi is a multimedia director and designer for live interactive performances.
 He holds an MFA at Brooklyn College for Performance and Interactive Media Arts and a BA in Theater and New Media from Fairfield University.
-As director, he has directed at Andy’s Summer Playhouse for two years (Donkey Xote 2009, Dick Tracy 2010), and is in the workshop stages of his newest original work THE PROJECTIONIST (Powerhouse Theater, Summer 2010) As a video systems designer, Jared has programmed video systems for performances by Caden Manson’s Big Art Group (FLESH TONE, SOS and THE SLEEP) and Rob Roth (Screen Test), touring much of Europe as well as in the Vienna Festival in 2008.
-For the past year, he designed video and lights nightly as the Director of Visuals at Santos Party House, a two story dance club/concert venue in Lower Manhattan.
+As a director, he has directed at Andy’s Summer Playhouse for two years (Donkey Xote 2009, Dick Tracy 2010), and is in the workshop stages of his newest original work THE PROJECTIONIST (Powerhouse Theater, Summer 2010) As a video systems designer, Jared has programmed video systems for performances by Caden Manson’s Big Art Group (FLESH TONE, SOS and THE SLEEP) and Rob Roth (Screen Test), touring much of Europe as well as in the Vienna Festival in 2008.
+For the past year, he designed video and lights nightly as the Director of Visuals at Santos Party House, a two-story dance club/concert venue in Lower Manhattan.
 He currently teaches multimedia courses at NYU’s Playwrights Horizons studio and the Performance and Interactive Media Arts program at Brooklyn College.